rrigato/architecture/clean_architecture/first_edition.md

-2) Extract the shared dependency into a a new module that has no dependencies
+2) Extract the shared dependency into a new module that has no dependencies

 ![create_a_third_module](breaking_circular_dependencies/create_a_third_module.png)